Vitamins and supplements: Health or Hoax?

 1 tsp cardamon

-We have all this beautiful, natural food all around us, why spend so many dollars on artificially made tablets?
+We have all this beautiful, natural food all around us, why spend unnecessary dollars on artificially made tablets?
 Embrace our fresh produce...
 Food is medicine.

 Yours in health,